screener-io/screener-runner/README.md

 - Where Sauce Connect logs are stored

-  The sauce connect tunnel will generate `sauce-connect.log` log file for debugging purpose at the root directory of your `screener-runner` project.
+  The sauce connect tunnel will generate `sauce-connect.log` log file for debugging purpose at the root directory of your project.

 - Sauce tunnel can not be used together with ngrok tunnel